baoduy/js-react-table-hoc/README.md

 So foldable columns allow users to temporary hidden the unwanted to columns so that they can focus on the data that they want to see.

-## Avaibility
+## Availability
-The component had been embeded to the original [react-table](https://react-table.js.org/#/story/hoc-readme) and available there.
+The component had been embedded in the original [react-table](https://react-table.js.org/#/story/hoc-readme) and available there.
 So this repository just for reference purpose.
-You can using the component directly from here [npm](https://www.npmjs.com/package/react-table).
+You can use the component directly from here [npm](https://www.npmjs.com/package/react-table).

 ## How it work
 ```javascfript